CharlieIb/MindMend/README.md

 - The notification centre provides daily reminders to complete check-in logs and weekly updates highlighting their most frequently logged emotions.
 This can be found in the top left corner.
 ###  CheckIn Usage
 1. Navigate to "Check In" Tab on Navigation Bar
-2. Choose Emotions
+2. Choose Emotions: Select emotion you are feeling at the moment from 6 categories of emotions and click submit
-3. Add Context
+3. Add Context: Optionally add some context to how you are feeling, eg. description, activity, people and location.
+Submit after completing fields
 ### Screening Tool Usage
 1. Navigate to "Screening Tool" Tab on Navigation Bar
 2. Start Assessment: Select all presenting symptoms that are applicable to you from the list provided, and click submit